Translate

 Home Learning Explanation

-Home learning for your child
+Home Learning for your child

-• All children should read for 10 minutes a day - and should have their reading diaries filled in
+• All children should read for 10 minutes a day

-• For children in Years 3-6, there is a fortnightly set of spellings to learn
+• For children in Years 1-6, there is a fortnightly set of spellings to learn

 Supporting your child